16 Types of Cooked Eggs and How to Make Them

 Styles of eggs include traditional white and brown, but green and even blue eggs are becoming more common.
 Beyond the chicken egg, you’ll find quail and duck eggs at farmers markets and even some grocery stores.

-Not only are eggs versatile as a food in their own right, they are also a key ingredient in many of your other favorite foods, from pasta to cookies and cakes to salad dressings to ice cream.
+Not only are eggs versatile as a food in their own right, they are also a key ingredient in many of your other favorite foods, from pasta to cookies and cakes and salad dressings to ice cream.
 Let’s take a look at some of the most popular types of cooked eggs and some secrets, cookware and gadgets to help you ace the most common egg cooking styles.

 Jump to Section